Fukuro192/fukuro192.github.io/_posts/2022-08-27-a-mojibake-experience.md

 to check, I used a site that transforms the texts by changing the encodings:

 [https://www.online-decoder.com/el/ei](https://www.online-decoder.com/el/ei)
-(the website seems to give a 502 Bad Gateway error).
+(sometimes, the website can give you a 502 Bad Gateway error).

 to check if I'm right: I took `У·Ц{МъЙ╣Р║СfН▐ПW` and transformed the encoding: from `IBM866` to `Shift_JIS`